 We offer a free initial consultations and we will provide you with our honest and straightforward opinion as to the viability of your case.
 So if you have questions after sustaining injuries after treatment in a hospital, doctor’s office or other medical facility in West Palm Beach or elsewhere in South Florida, contact our medical malpractice lawyers via phone call or online contact form, to schedule a free initial consultation today.
 Our main office is conveniently located at 813 Lucerne Ave, Lake Worth, FL 33460, and we also have an office in Pompano Beach, Florida.
 We are also available to visit you in the hospital or in your home while you recover from your injuries.

-South Florida Medical Malpractice FAQ
+Frequently Asked Questions About South Florida Medical Malpractice

 If you or your child was injured as a result of medical malpractice, or if your injuries were made worse by the negligent actions of a medical professional, you may be able to sue for compensatory damages.
 If your loved one died as a result of medical malpractice, our attorneys can help evaluate whether a wrongful death action is a viable option.